• Level of education

 Read more

-Training courses that include this module in their offering will endeavor to put in place a portfolio of knowledge/skills that will be carefully documented in this module.
+Training programs that include this module in their offering are committed to establishing a portfolio of knowledge/skills that will be carefully documented in this module.

-Assessment of these skills will take the form of a continuous assessment of knowledge, with the submission of a logistical field report, a report analyzing the measured data and a set of exercises based on the measured data or an equivalent data set if in-situ acquisitions are not satisfactory (no sea on the day of deployment, uninteresting frequency content of the wave field).
+These skills will be assessed through continuous assessment, with the submission of a field logistics report, a report analyzing the measured data, and a set of exercises based on the measured data or an equivalent data set if the in-situ acquisitions are unsatisfactory (no sea on the day of deployment, uninteresting frequency content of the wave field).

 Read more